 The 2006 Labor Code provides guidelines for employment, dismissal, and payment of severance and other benefits.
 It also defines permanent employment, fixed term employment, and contract for service.

 The government requires all non-CARICOM citizens and companies intending to conduct business in Saint Lucia and who own more than 49 percent of the company’s shares to obtain a trade license.
-The ministry with responsibility for commerce issues trade licenses.
+The Ministry of Commerce, Manufacturing, Business Development, Cooperatives and Consumer Affairs issues trade licenses.
 Under the Foreign National and Commonwealth Citizens (Employment) Regulation, anyone outside OECS seeking to conduct business or be employed in Saint Lucia must apply for a work permit.
 Applications are available from the Labor Department of the ministry with responsibility for labor.
 There are no excessively onerous visa, residency, or work permit requirements.

 While there are no formal performance requirements, the government encourages investments that create jobs and increase exports and foreign exchange earnings.
-Foreign investment in Saint Lucia is not subject to any restrictions, and foreign investors are entitled to receive the same treatment as nationals of Saint Lucia.
+Local laws do not place any restrictions on foreign investment in Saint Lucia.
+Foreign investors are entitled to receive the same treatment as nationals of Saint Lucia.
 Foreign investors seeking to purchase property for residential or commercial purposes must obtain an Alien Landholding License.
 No sectors are officially closed to private enterprise, although some activities, such as telecommunications, utilities, broadcasting, banking, and insurance require government licenses.
 There is no restriction on foreign ownership of a local enterprise or participation in a joint venture.
-There are no requirements for foreign information technology providers to turn over source code and/or provide access to surveillance (e.g. backdoors into hardware and software keys for encryption, etc.).
+There are no requirements for foreign information technology providers to turn over source code and/or provide access to surveillance (e.g. back doors into hardware and software keys for encryption, etc.).